 As a requirement of these regulations, GRAMBLING STATE UNIVERSITY is to disseminate and ensure receipt of the below policy/information to all students, staff, and faculty on an annual basis.
-This process is formally conducted by the Office of the Vice President of Student Affairs via email.
-Questions concerning this policy and/or alcohol and other drugs programs, interventions and policies may be directed to Mrs. Inetha Wimberly, Director of Student Judicial Affairs at wimberlyi(@gram.edu and 318-274-6149.
+This process is formally conducted by the Office of the Vice President of Student Affairs and Enrollment Management via email.
+Questions concerning this policy and/or alcohol and other drugs programs, interventions and policies may be directed to Mrs. Beverly Crawford, Director of Student Judicial Affairs at crawfordc@gram.edu and 318-274-6149.

-Policies -Alcohol, Other Drugs, and Weapons
+Policies - Alcohol, Other Drugs, and Weapons